If Jesus Rose from the Dead, then (#28) the Predictions Were All True

 So, clearly, even though the disciples were not understanding it, Jesus was telling them He would rise from the dead.
 But He predicted even more.
 If one were to look at all of the passages in which Jesus is speaking of His forthcoming passion, we find Him predicting much:

-• That He would be betrayed and by whom
+• that He would be betrayed and by whom

-• That He would be betrayed into the hands of the chief priests and scribes
+• that He would be betrayed into the hands of the chief priests and scribes

-• That He would be denied, by whom and how many times
+• that He would be denied, by whom and how many times

-• That the disciples would abandon Him
+• that the disciples would abandon Him

-• That He would be condemned to death
+• that He would be condemned to death

-• That He would be handed over to the Gentiles
+• that He would be handed over to the Gentiles

-• That He would be mocked and spit upon
+• that He would be mocked and spit upon

-• That He would be scourged
+• that He would be scourged

-• That He would be crucified
+• that He would be crucified

-• That He would rise on the third day
+• that He would rise on the third day

-These predictions are remarkable… so remarkable that some have accused them of being written back into the gospels after the fact.
-Of course, there is no evidence of that and the accusation is based upon an a priori position that Jesus, being just a man, could not have known these details.
+These predictions are remarkable… so remarkable that some have accused them of being written back into the Gospels after the fact.
+Of course, there is no evidence of that, and the accusation is based upon an a priori position that Jesus, being just a man, could not have known these details.
 Yet, if we think of all the other aspects of Jesus’ life and what He knew, predicting His passion in such detail is not inconsistent at all.
 Consider just three events:

 • He knew there was a colt tied up for Him on Palm Sunday and where it was to be found